Please confirm topic selection

 • overview

-• >3 positive tests is highly suggestive of the diagnosis
+• >3 positive tests highly suggestive

 • Patrick's test (FABER)

-• also called flexion, abduction and external rotation test (FABER)
+• also called flexion, abduction, and external rotation test (FABER)

 • patient will report pain in the SI joint with this maneuver